 Sometimes the most relaxing thing you can do is unwind (and unplug!) with a good book.
-And after so much unanticipated time spent at home this year, many of us have reconnected with our love of reading.
 Here’s how you can get swept up in a story in Columbia SC.

 Pop into a local bookstore and add to your personal collection.
 At Ed’s Editions in West Columbia, you’ll find rows upon rows of shelves packed with gently used books, as well as some rare collectible finds.
-Over on Main Street, Odd Bird Books opened earlier this year and offers a quality selection of both new releases and old favorites.
+Over in Five Points, All Good Books opened earlier this year and offers a quality selection of new releases of all kinds.

 We’re extremely fortunate to have a national award-winning library in our community.
 The main branch of the Richland County Public Library system is acclaimed for being a hub for art, creativity and exploration.
 Children, teens and adults alike will enjoy not only browsing the books, but also the special programming, art displays and murals.
 (DYK – this is the only place in the world where author Maurice Sendak has allowed his artwork to be used as public art?
 Here, you’ll find a 46 ft.
 Where the Wild Things Are mural and two free-standing scenes from the beloved children’s book.)
-Plus, satisfy more than just your appetite for literature and the arts at The Café, operated by notable local chef, Sarah Simmons.
+Plus, satisfy more than just your appetite for literature and the arts at The Café, operated by local favorite, Rambo's Fat Cat Biscuits.

 Forgot to pack a book?
 No worries – Columbia is chock full of Little Free Libraries!
 Feel free to take one and get your read on or leave one to share with someone else.
 Not only are these stations adorable, but they increase book access and forge community connections, too.
 It’s a win-win!
 Access the map here.

 How can you even resist reading a book without having a steaming mug of coffee or tea handy?
-Cozy up in a coffee shop like Blum, Drip, Piecewise, The Front, The Local Buzz, Indah, Curiosity Coffee Bar, smallSUGAR, Loveland and (many) more, for optimal reading conditions.
+Cozy up in a coffee shop like Blum, Drip, Piecewise, Azalea Coffee Bar, Indah, Curiosity Coffee Bar, smallSUGAR, Loveland and (many) more, for optimal reading conditions.

 Personally, I’m also a big fan of flipping through some pages with an ice-cold pint handy.
 Order up a brew and settle into one of the sun-filled window seats at Craft and Draft.
 Or, whittle away a few hours, book and beer in hand, out in the fresh air at one of our area’s breweries like Steel Hands, River Rat, Hunter-Gatherer at The Hangar, Hazelwood or Columbia Craft, among others.